nearform/the-fastify-workshop/deck.md

   - registers the `fastify-jwt` plugin using the configuration option `JWT_SECRET` as the `secret` property of the plugin's configuration options

-  - accepts the configuration provided by `server.js` in the exported `buildServer` function

 ---

 class: branded